Skip to content

 Do you cover both the Kansas and Missouri sides of the metro?

 Yes.
-The service area covers both sides of the Kansas City metro, including Wyandotte and Johnson counties on the Kansas side and Jackson, Clay, Platte, and Cass counties on the Missouri side.
+The intake covers commercial refrigeration requests across the Kansas City metro on both sides of the state line, including Wyandotte and Johnson counties on the Kansas side and Jackson, Clay, Platte, and Cass counties on the Missouri side.
 When you call, please state which side of the state line your facility sits on and the city or suburb, since regulatory requirements and provider routing differ between Kansas and Missouri.

 How fast can someone respond to an emergency walk-in cooler or freezer failure in Kansas City?